There are four reasons why Climate First is proposing a UCI

 certain (as yet unspecified) annual return.
 It will partly replace the benefit system.
 Income tax rates will be lowered by a, so far, unstated amount.
 The pension would no longer be universal, but limited to $10,000 with a means-tested top up.
 Thus, the TOP UBI differs in amount, funding method and philosophy.

-Over time the UCI would be increased along with the property tax and taxes extended to other forms of wealth.
-It could also begin to replace some of the current benefits, but this would be a complex and gradual process.
+Over time the UCI would be increased and could also begin to replace some of the current benefits, but this would be a complex and gradual process.

 How would the UCI be funded?